camartinezbu/cookiecutter-python-project/README.md

     - The final, canonical data sets for analysis.
   - `data/raw`
     - The original, inmutable data dump.
+- `figures`
+  - Generated graphics and figures to be used in reporting.
+- `notebooks`
+  - Any Jupyter Notebooks go here.
+- `references`
+  - Data dictionaries, manuals, and all other exploratory materials.
+- `reports`
+  - Generated analysis as HTML, PDF, LaTeX, etc.
+- `src`
+  - All the scripts in the project go here.
+  - `src/__init__.py`
+    - Makes `src` a Python module.
+  - `src/analysis`
+    - Code that involves analysis on already-cleaned data.
+Code for cleaning data should go in `src/etl`.
+    - Multiple analysis files are numbered sequentially.
-- `etl`
+  - `src/etl`
   - ETL (extract, transform, load) scripts for reading in source data, cleaning and standardizing it to prepare for analysis go here.
+    - Joins are included in ETL process.
     - Multiple ETL files are numbered sequentially.
-    - Joins are included in ETL process.
-- `reports`
-  - Generated analysis as HTML, PDF, LaTeX, etc.
-- `references`
+  - `src/utils`
-  - Data dictionaries, manuals, and all other exploratory materials.
+    - Miscellaneous code goes here.
-- `viz`
+  - `src/viz`
     - Graphics and visualization development specific work should go here.
     - Multiple viz files are numbered sequentially.
-  - `viz/figures`
-    - Generated graphics and figures to be used in reporting.

 ## Requirements